yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 ```
 This results in a file called `clover.raw` being created in your current directory.

 ## Configuring UEFI (OVMF)

 Next we need to install the UEFI (a successor to BIOS) for QEMU.

 Download the .rpm file that contains `*ovmf-x64*` from the following page:
 https://www.kraxel.org/repos/jenkins/edk2/

-Install rpm2cpio and extract it to your root directory:
+Install `rpm2cpio` and extract the UEFI firmware to your root directory:

 ```
 sudo apt install rpm2cpio